Engineering Transportation Solutions through the Eyes of a Child

-“Vehicular accidents are the second leading cause of death for children,” says Dr. Park.
+Background: In June 2018, in less than one week’s time, two Philadelphia children were struck by cars—one survived; the other didn’t.
+“Everything about our roadways and vehicles is designed for adults, not children,” explains Dr. Park.
+Vehicular accidents are the second leading cause of death for children.
 According to the National Highway Transportation Safety Administration’s 2015 crash data review, fatalities per age group indicates that approximately 21 percent of children ages 14 and younger killed in traffic crashes were pedestrians.

 Collaboration: Dr. Park has teamed with Aditya Belwadi, PhD, a research scientist in the Center for Injury Research and Prevention at the Children’s Hospital of Philadelphia.
 Dr. Belwadi is an expert in injury biomechanics, injury causation and the effectiveness of safety products for children.

 Virtual Reality Research: “While some studies have used virtual reality devices to gauge children’s reactions while crossing the streets, reports acknowledge limitations in collecting their actual behavior patterns,” notes Dr. Park.
 What will set this research apart is Villanova’s CAVE Automatic Virtual Environment, which provides participants with an immersive experience interacting with 3-D virtual-reality worlds, which in this case, will include diverse roadway environments.
 Edmond J. Dougherty ’69 EE, ’86 MSCS, assistant professor of Electrical and Computer Engineering, will lend his video data collection expertise to help develop a variety of traffic scenarios and roadway conditions for which children’s reactions and perception levels can be measured.

 The study: Two key variables in children’s pedestrian safety will be considered: physical height and level of attentiveness.